SarthakMalhotra/SarthakMalhotra/README.md

 Currently Enrolled for a Computer Science Research Program, Looking forward for more Opportunities this Summer.

-- 🌱 I’m currently advancing in python
+- 🌱 I’m currently advancing in Python
-- 🤔 I’m looking for help with archlinux.
+- 🤔 I’m looking for help with Archlinux.
-- 💬 tell me a cool techie fact.
+- 💬 Tell me a cool techie fact.

 My Skills.